bbc/rmp-translate/README.md

 #### To remove an entry:

-Simply remove the entry from the programmes.pot template and run  scripts/updateTranslationsFromTemplate.sh
+Remove the entry from the programmes.pot template and run `scripts/updateTranslationsFromTemplate.sh`

 ### Updating translation files with new translations (supplied by a translator in .po format)
 There's a script that does most of this for you "updateLanguageFromSuppliedPO.sh".